 - Estates & trusts organized in the US (even those disregarded for tax purposes)

 It’s important to note that a US person may be required to file a FinCEN Form 114 even though an account did not earn any income during the tax year.
-The FBAR report must be received by the IRS by June 30 of the year following the reporting year and must be transmitted electronically.
-There are no extensions or exceptions.
+The FBAR report due date changed in 2016 and is now due by April 15 with an automatic extension to October 15 of the year following the reporting year and must be transmitted electronically.
 The civil penalty for failure-to-file could reach $10,000.
 Willful failure-to-file penalties start at $100,000.

 Qualifying Account Types

 Many taxpayers are surprised to find out that the IRS requires more than traditional savings accounts to be reported.
 In addition, the following account types are also required to be reported including brokerage accounts (including investment accounts), checking accounts, securities, mutual funds, annuities, insurance policies (with a cash surrender value) or ANY other type of foreign financial account.